Contents

 $ taler-auditor-dbinit -R

-However, running this command will result in all data in the database being lost, including steps like enabling an exchange using taler-auditor-exchange.
+However, running this command will result in all data in the database being lost.
 Thus, doing so may result in significant commputation (and bandwidth consumption with the bank) when the auditor is next launched, as it will re-download and re-verify all historic transactions.
 Hence this should not be done in a production system.

 When an auditor detects that the private key of a denomination key pair has been compromised, one important step is to revoke the denomination key.
 The exchange operator includes the details on how to revoke a denomination key, so the auditor should only have to report (and possibly enforce) this step.
 For more information, see Revocations in the exchange operator manual.